-The amendments address a number of perceived deficiencies in the trust regime in Cyprus, bringing it back to the "cutting edge" internationally.
+The amendments address a number of perceived deficiencies in the trust regime in Cyprus, bringing it back to the cutting edge internationally.
 They have been welcomed by practitioners and business leaders in Cyprus and abroad, and have received extensive positive comment in the local and international professional press.
-The International Trusts Law as amended ensures that settlors and beneficiaries enjoy the highest possible degree of protection, by reason of the clarity of the new provisions and the removal of any ambiguities.
+The new law ensures that settlors and beneficiaries enjoy the highest possible degree of protection, by reason of the clarity of the new provisions and the removal of any ambiguities.

-The reform of the International Trusts Law will give Cyprus the most modern and favourable trust regime in Europe and restore it to the "premier league" of trust jurisdictions.
+The reform of the law will give Cyprus the most modern and favourable trust regime in Europe and restore it to the premier league of trust jurisdictions.